 Susan P. LandisHead of Strategic Communications

-“We are adept at transforming complex clinical information into easily understood, eye-catching messages."
+“We are adept at transforming complex clinical information into easily understood messages."

 Our staff includes skilled writers, science editors, graphic and web designers, production specialists, and event planners.
 Among us, we have decades of communications experience in health care, clinical research, education and training, drug development, patient education and marketing, as well as in mass-media and scientific publications.